sheltermanager/asm3/doc/manual/onlineformfields.rst

     The description for the lost, found or waiting list animal reason
-    The reason the person is putting their animal on the waiting list species
+    The reason the person is putting their animal on the waiting list type
+   The animal type for the animal.
+ASM will try and guess based on the text which one is meant.
+Use a lookup field to limit the choices to known items. species
     The species of the animal.
 ASM will try and guess based on the text which one is meant.
 Use a lookup field to limit the choices to known items (or use the Species field type) breed